Sexuality in The Lord of the Rings: Vagina dentata

 The Anglican priest and scholar of literature Alison Milbank writes that Shelob is undeniably sexual: "Tolkien offers a most convincing Freudian vagina dentata (toothed vagina) in the ancient and disgustingly gustatory spider Shelob."
 Milbank states that Shelob symbolises "an ancient maternal power that swallows up masculine identity and autonomy", threatening a "castrating hold [which] is precisely what the sexual fetishist fears, and seeks to control".
 The Tolkien scholar and medievalist Jane Chance mentions "Sam's penetration of her belly with his sword", noting that this may be an appropriate and symbolic way of ending her production of "bastards".

 The scholar of children's literature Zoë Jaques writes that Shelob is the "embodiment of monstrous maternity"; Sam's battle with Shelob could be interpreted as a "masculine rite of passage" where a smaller, weaker male penetrates and escapes the vast female body and her malicious intent.
 The feminist scholar Brenda Partridge described the hobbits' protracted struggle with Shelob as rife with sexual symbolism.
-She writes that Tolkien derived Shelob from multiple myths: Sigurd killing Fafnir the dragon; Theseus killing the Minotaur; Ariadne and the spider; and Milton's Sin in Paradise Lost.
+She writes that Tolkien derived Shelob from multiple myths: Sigurd killing Fafnir the dragon; Theseus killing the Minotaur; Arachne and the spider; and Milton's Sin in Paradise Lost.
 The result is to depict the woman as a threat, with implicit overtones of sexuality.

-Partridge's interpretation has been called Freudian fantasy by the Catholic author Joseph Pearce.
+Partridge's interpretation has been called Freudian fantasy by the Catholic author and Tolkien scholar Joseph Pearce.

 Same-sex relationships

-The same-sex relationships in the work have been discussed by critics, who have reached a variety of conclusions.
+The same-sex relationships in The Lord of the Rings have been discussed by critics, who have reached a variety of conclusions.